TET2 c.2355del, p.His786MetfsTer27

 BP4 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for BP4 is: "Multiple lines of computational evidence suggest no impact".
-The evidence for this variant shows: computational tools are not applicable to frameshifts.
+The evidence for this variant shows: computational data are limited and do not override the known LoF effect.
 Therefore, this criterion is not applied.

 BP5